Canaan (son of Ham): Descendants of Canaan

 The Persian historian Muhammad ibn Jarir al-Tabari (c.
 915) recounted a tradition that the wife of Canaan was named Arsal, a daughter of Batawil son of Tiras, and that she bore him the "Blacks, Nubians, Fezzan, Zanj, Zaghawah, and all the peoples of the Sudan."
-Likewise, Abd al Hakam tells that "Canaan is the father of the Sudan (Sub Saharan Africans) and the Abyssinians".
+Likewise, Abd al Hakam tells that "Canaan is the father of the Sudan.

 The German historian Johannes Aventinus (fl. c.
 1525) recorded a legend that Canaan's sons the "Arkite" and the "Hamathite" first settled in the area of Greece, and gave their names to the regions of Arcadia and Emathia.